osrf/ros2multirobotbook/src/ros2_cli.md

 We have a single node running called "turtlesim". `node info` works in a way very similar to `topic info` except that it lists information about the nodes we give it.
-Why don't we call it with our single ROS Node `/turtlesim` as its argument.
+Let's call it with our single ROS Node `/turtlesim` as its argument.